tool-belt/interface-forge/README.md

 }
 ```

-Then pass the type as a generic argument when creating an instance of TypeFactory alongside default values:
+Pass the desired type as a generic argument when instantiating TypeFactory, alongside default values for the factory:

 ```typescript
 // factories.ts